lidofinance/docs/docs/contracts/trp-vesting-escrow.md

 #### recover_ether()

-Collect all Ether from the contract to the `recipient`.
+Collect all ether from the contract to the `recipient`.

 ```vyper
 @external